ChuanqiXu9/llvm-project/README.md

 For each TU, now we can generate the direct dependency information for named modules as the P1689R5 described.
 We can found the result from test/Modules/P1689.cpp.

+# Examples

+Look at the `P1689Examples` section for examples.

 # Possible improvement?
 - In the section of `Example scanning output`, it shows